Covid-19 workplace safety toolkit

 Self-isolation and testing

 You should give staff the support they need to self-isolate.
-Find out more about how the council can support those required to stay at home to protect others.

 Ensure you plan for the possibility of staff self-isolating as part of your business continuity plans.